NikkelM/Notion-Steam-API-Integration/README.md

 ![Notion Steam API Integration banner](images/NotionSteamAPIIntegration.png)

 Notion integration for automatically updating database entries containing a `Steam App ID` with data from the Steam API.
-Given a `Steam App ID`, the integration fetches data from the Steam API and fills in a number of pre-determined database fields with the corresponding data.

 ## Setup